What is Payday Super?

 Note: The relevant legislation passed both houses of parliament on 4 November 2025.
 The ATO website will contain the most current information regarding Payday Superannuation and at their request we link to that information, rather than republish.

-Sybiz Visipay 26.10 (released late April 2026) is the minimum version required to support Payday Super reporting requirements.
+Sybiz Visipay 26.10 (released 11 May 2026) is the minimum version required to support Payday Super reporting requirements.
 This version successfully completed ATO testing requirements on 16 March 2026 for the changes in STP reporting to support Payday Super.

 Unlike other recent initiatives, there is no scope for Payday Super deferrals.
 The ATO will work with employers on compliance issues before jumping straight to penalties, unless the breaches are deliberate.
 The ATO has published these guidelines regarding their compliance approach.